ferrocyante/Switch-Tabs/README.md

 - Connects to multiple browsers simultaneously
 - Cycle through connected browsers with a hotkey
 - Per-browser window filter with smart window naming
-- Browser icons for Edge, Chrome, Brave, Helium

 ### Window Management
 - Filter tabs by window
 - Cycle through windows with a hotkey
-- Close windows
-- Minimize / restore windows
+- Close, minimize, restore windows
 - Toggle fullscreen
-- Toggle Focus Mode (detach tab into a popup window, or re-attach a popup)
+- Toggle Focus Mode (detach tab into a popup window, or re-attach)

 ---